harryhanYuhao/tml/tEngine/design.md

 ## Fundamental Design

 ## Planned Updates

+- Add color and costumize output symbol

 ## Future Improvements

+- Shall OOP paradigm be used?
 - As of now it is a static library.
 It should be made into a dynamic library.
 - Use `ncurses` for better 'graphics'